Pediatric Epworth Sleepiness Scale Calculator

 Let's quickly enumerate some of the diseases that may lead to an abnormal daily sleepiness and bad ESS evaluation:

 Sleep apnea – the child stops breathing for a while during the course of a sleep.
 This may be caused by either the nervous system, e.g., the brain, or the excessive fat tissue.
 Fatter children tend to suffer from sleep apnea more often – this may lead to complications such as blood hypertension.
+Want to know more?
+Try the AHI calculator and the STOP BANG calculator.

-Diabetes, which may also cause excessive drinking and dehydration.
+Diabetes, which may also cause excessive drinking and dehydration. (see: the diabetes risk calculator)

 Depression may cause trouble sleeping, and the changes in the day-night sleep pattern.
 Depression is often overlooked in children!